• Skip to primary navigation

 Fall is a good time to think about making this fresh grape juice recipe.
 Local growers and farmers bring in their grape harvests, if you live in an area where grapes are grown.
 You can buy grapes in bulk to save money and use the juice in all kinds of recipes.

-The process is detailed very well by Grow a Good Life, who is actually linked below to teach you how to can grape juice at home.
-Look for that link in the next section.
+- The process is detailed very well by Grow a Good Life and she teach you how to can grape juice at home.

 What’s Wrong With That?